WangLabTHU/esMPRA/README.md

 Reference run time for this step: 57:41, 100% CPU-Util.
 See the reference running result in the qc_report_for_step3.pdf file within the ref_result folder.

+Reference run time on the lightweight laptop: 67:29, ~35% CPU-Util

 ## Quantifying the activity of cis-regulatory elements <a name="step4_get_result">